-While discussing about STD’s, safe sex practices are the solution to prevent risk of contracting STDs.
+While discussing STD’s, safe sex practices are the solution to prevent the risk of contracting STDs.
 This includes ways on how to indulge in safe sex with your partner.
 It is always recommended to indulge in protected sex with your partner, by means of a condom.
-Using condoms is a barrier method to prevent the spread of STDs, and also decreases the risk of unwanted pregnancy.
-A doctor can give you tips about the correct way to wear a best condoms for sensitive skin, and usage of water-based lubricants during intercourse which makes the act safe and more pleasurable.
+Using condoms is a barrier method to prevent the spread of STDs(Painful Sex), and also decreases the risk of unwanted pregnancy.
+A doctor can give you tips about the correct way to wear the best condoms for sensitive skin, and usage of water-based lubricants during intercourse which makes the act safe and more pleasurable.
 This also decreases the chance of condom tearing.
 While the market is filled with condoms made from latex or other synthetic materials, Bleu condoms are specially crafted, chemical-free organic ribbed condoms which are absolutely safe for both the partners’ intimate regions and thus their sexual health.

 Other safe sex practices which can decrease your chances of contracting STDs entails keeping the number of sexual partners low, indulging in monogamous relationships only, getting you and your partner tested before the start of a sexual relationship.